 One of the major difficulties an employer faces is tackling difficult conversations at the workplace.
 Many times they find a suitable solution for them, i.e. avoidance.
 But that actually causes negative consequences for both parties.
 The best solution is to tackle difficult conversations from the beginning itself to maintain good working relationships.

-Over the last generation, companies have committed huge sums of time and money into people development, and yet the same disruptive behaviour penetrates business culture.
+Over the last generation, companies have committed huge sums of time and money into people development, and yet the same disruptive behavior penetrates business culture.
 The issue is with difficult conversations!

 Fears about retribution or rejection often prevent people from speaking up at work, and according to Vital Smarts, every conversation failure costs an organization, on average, $7,500.

 While many leaders are comfortable being responsible for multi-million-dollar budgets, the thought of handling an employee’s unpleasant emotional reaction can produce enough anxiety to keep such dialogue at bay.
 After all, feelings can get messy.